lukereding/book_notes/book_list.md

 - How to win friends and influence people.
 Carnegie. [[notes](notes_on_how_to_win_friends.md)]
 - Stillness is the way.
 Holiday.
 - The conquest of happiness.
 Russell.
+- The narrative life of Frederick Douglass.
+Douglass

 # 2019